 You don’t have to go to a fancy pants bakery supply store to get bread flour.
 Simply buy King Arthur Flour at your local grocery store.
 If you want to be a fancy pants and shop at the bakery supply- go for it!
 I won’t judge you.
 Or your pants.
 Well, maybe the pants.
 It depends on how fancy they are.

 5. Proof your dough in the perfect place

 For months during my bread baking failures I would try to get my bread to rise in a warm oven.
 I would turn it on to 200 then shut it off and put the dough inside.
-Guess what?
 It didn’t rise.
-It just sat there.
-Because I killed the yeast by making the environment too warm.
-Just another case where warmer is not better.
+It just sat there because I killed the yeast by making the environment too warm.

 6. Cover your Dough